ZoeHancox/explainable_TGCNN/README.md

 ![fmap-activation graph](documentation/graph_fmap_activation.gif)

-1. Extract the feature maps from the 3D CNN layer of the TG-CNN model.
+1. Extract the feature maps from the 3D CNN layer of the TGCNN model.
 2. Find the feature maps with the strongest differentiation of maximum activation between the positive and negative class.
 3. Select the feature map with the largest activation difference (or mean or median of all feature maps) to show timestep/visit activation.
 4. Map the feature map weights to the timesteps and get an average of the weights for each sliding window recurrence on each timestep.